 In 2014, she established her own company, Sahi, to focus on food and culture retail.

 After 2017, she held active consultant positions in leading dairy and start-up food retail and beverages companies in Turkey.

 Çiçekten has been living in Madrid since 2011 and works as an expert on various management consultancy projects with Globalpraxis.

-She has a diploma in business administration from Bosphorus University in Istanbul and speaks Turkish and English.
+She received her bachelor's degree in business administration from Boğaziçi University in Istanbul and speaks Turkish and English.

 She is married and has two children and resides in Madrid.